elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Creator Fee set by the Market Creator, denominated in attotokens per Settlement of a Complete Set, as an unsigned 256-bit integer.
+* (string) Creator Fee set by the Market Creator, denominated in attotokens per Settlement of a Complete Set, as a stringified unsigned integer.

 ### augur.api.Market.getNumberOfOutcomes(p, callback)